In 2021, tuition for full-time students at Mineral Area College was $4,830 a year for in-state students and $6,390 a year for out-of-state students.

-Mineral Area College is a public institution, so it offers a reduced tuition rate of $4,530 for in-state students who attend full-time.
-For students who are not considered Missouri-residents, out-of-state tuition is $6,090 a year.
+Mineral Area College is a public institution, which means it offers a reduced tuition rate of $4,830 for in-state students who attend full-time.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.